TW-ASMP/TWmaximoConfig/Class Hierarchy/04_org_classification.md

 ## Requirements for Implementer

-[]REQ Nyh7RPjEgl #IMP "classes names specified in camel-case and with an asterik symbol shall have the appliable property, found in the class object, set to false"
+[]REQ Nyh7RPjEgl #IMP "classes names specified in camel-case and with an asterik symbol shall have the appliable to individual property, found in the class object, set to false"